 It took a little over two years, but throughout 2008 and 2010, we removed all of it.
-Some rooms that had more than one layer of wallpaper (only one layer can be removed at a time), took multiple weeks of scraping, and the one room that had been wallpapered then painted over took more than a month to get rid of.
+Some rooms that had more than one layer of wallpaper (only one layer can be removed at a time), took multiple weeks of scraping, and the one room that had been wallpapered and then painted over took more than a month to get rid of.

 One of the rooms I am most proud of and spend the most time in is my kitchen.
-Before we began work on it, it was not a functional or warm space to work in, which made me incredibly motivated to improve it as much as possible.
+Before we began working on it, it was not a functional or warm space to work in, which made me incredibly motivated to improve it as much as possible.
 Although we never gutted it, we did make every possible cosmetic change we could with the space and existing dimensions the room presented, while staying within our budget.

 This is a picture of our kitchen right after we bought the house.
 As you can see, it was yellow, grimy and dated.
 Everything felt dirty no matter how much we cleaned it.
 The old countertops were stained and needed some serious updating.

 The first few months we lived here, there was virtually no counter space next to the stove.
 I remember chopping food next to the sink, then balancing it on a cutting board as I walked across the kitchen, then balancing it on another pot while I cooked.
 Not fun.

 So we moved the refrigerator out of the space and bought a wooden chopping block to take its place.
-This is now a fully functional workspace, and I love the pot rack that Jeff hanged from the wall, as well as the magnetic strip for knives and three spice racks nearby for ease of use.
+This is now a fully functional workspace, and I love the pot rack that Jeff hung from the wall, as well as the magnetic strip for knives and three spice racks nearby for ease of use.

 Double wallpaper fiasco!
 70s wallpaper on top of 60s wallpaper!
 This took me two straight days of maniacal scraping with a combination of stripping chemicals and elbow grease—it was like removing stubborn gum from a sidewalk.

-Since 2010, we’ve made other improvements as we’ve had the time and money, like laying a dark chocolate wood floor over the grimy vinyl floor, installing crown molding, updating the cabinet hardware, painting the insides of the cabinets rocket red and replacing the sink with a new one, with new faucet fixtures.
+Since 2010, we’ve made other improvements as we’ve had the time and money, like laying a dark chocolate wood floor over the grimy vinyl floor, installing crown molding, updating the cabinet hardware, painting the insides of the cabinets rocket red, and replacing the sink with a new one, with new faucet fixtures.